Cracking the Code: What Makes a Fulfilling Sex Life?

 Communication is Key

-According to sex and relationship therapist Andrew Aaron, communication between partners is crucial in establishing a frequency of sex that works for both individuals.
-“Some couples are sexual daily, and neither is it out of the norm nor is it unhealthy,” he notes.
+According to sex and relationship therapists, communication between partners is crucial in establishing a frequency of sex that works for both individuals.
+“Some couples are sexual daily, and neither is it out of the norm nor is it unhealthy,” notes one expert.
 “Other couples are sexual once every other month.
 If both partners are satisfied, then this infrequent frequency is also within the norm and is healthy.”

 Age Factors

 Age can play a role in determining the frequency of sex, but it’s not the only factor.
-A 2018 study found that the older someone feels and the less positively they view aging, the less likely they are to enjoy sex.
+Research has found that the older someone feels and the less positively they view aging, the less likely they are to enjoy sex.
 Hormonal changes, stress, and lifestyle can all impact libido, making it a complex and individualized issue.

 Busting Sex Myths